Working, Internships and Graduate Employment

 Please note that the information below is for guideline purposes only.
 Students should familiarise themselves with the Immigration Guidelines for Degree Students.

 Some undergraduate programmes have a 6-9 month Internships (cooperative education or CoOp) placement period.
-The Cooperative Education & Careers team at the University of Limerick is responsible for the CoOp programme.
+The Cooperative Education & Careers Division at the University of Limerick is responsible for the CoOp programme.
 Every year, they work with about 1,500 employers, both in Ireland and internationally, to secure placements for 1,600 undergraduates.
 CoOp is an essential part of the overall academic programme.
 Cooperative Education gives students the chance to experience a real work environment before they graduate.
 There are no internships or placements in the taught Masters programmes.

 Our career development programme equips students with career management skills for life, not just for their graduate role.
 This progressive programme is predicated on engaging with students from the first year of their degree.
 Specifically, it supports students in developing an understanding of their abilities, interests, preferences and motivations and impact on career-related decision making.
 Over 15,000 students and employers visit the careers service annually.
 As well as one-to-one careers consultations, the Careers Service offers targeted employability programmes (accredited and non-accredited) on topics such as professional development; building a career; skills and competences for the world of work; development of e-portfolios and CVs; and planning for postgraduate study.
 There is also an extensive graduate recruitment programme, advertising over 1,500 graduate vacancies annually and hosting the largest graduate recruitment fair nationally.
 At postgraduate level, UL provides a suite of accredited sector-specific professional development programmes, co-delivered with employers.